amitdubey8888/mb-interview/README.md

 You are tasked with updating the ExpressJS server in the [back-end](./back-end) directory to:

-1. On start up, fetch data from url: [https://jsonplaceholder.typicode.com/comments](https://jsonplaceholder.typicode.com/comments) and store it in any local database (sqlite, MySQL, MongoDB).
+1. On start up, fetch data from url: [https://jsonplaceholder.typicode.com/comments](https://jsonplaceholder.typicode.com/comments) and store it in any local database (sqlite, MySQL, MongoDB, Postgres).
-2. Host an GET endpoint that will return the data in the Table created/loaded in #1 as a JSON array of objects.
+2. Host a GET endpoint that will return the data in the Table created/loaded in #1 as a JSON array of objects.

 ## Requirement 2